ropitz/dataarc-demo/docs/Getting-Started.rst

 - Dataset overview
     * The full list of current datasets is included in |DEE|.
     * A short summary of the datasets can be found at the |about_dataarc|.
-    * Full dataset biographies are included here: TBD.
+    * Full dataset biographies are included in the data repository under the `data_descriptions` subdirectory.
-    * What is important about these datasets to be included here?
-From the perspective of scientists who work in one discipline, environmental policy makers, data mining folks.
-Maybe aim for new undergrad level.
-    * Use JN1 to see existing connections within DataARC.
-(JN tells story about how connections exist)
+    * Use the DataArc Ecosystem Explorer, a Jupyter Notebook hosted by Binder, to more fully understand existing connections within DataARC.

 - Concepts overview
     * Become familiar with concepts.
-    * Concepts are taken directly from the CIDOC CRM v 6.0+.
+    * Concepts that link datasets in DataArc are mapped to the CIDOC CRM v 6.0+.
 For an exploratory examination of these concepts, visit the |use_and_learn|.
     * A full set of DataARC concepts with descriptions is available |concepts|.
+The diagram below may also be helpful for exploring heirarchical relationships between DataArch concepts.
+        - Use zoom, click and drag, and scroll features when exploring the grahic.
+        - Darker blue represents mroe general concepts, while more granularity is represented by lighter shades (and deeper down the graph).
     * The list of concepts should be treated as static.
 Try to find concepts that can be linked to your data from those that already exist.

+.. raw:: html

+   <div style="width: 640px; height: 480px; margin: 10px; position: relative;"><iframe allowfullscreen frameborder="0" style="width:640px; height:480px" src="https://app.lucidchart.com/documents/embeddedchart/8186e587-133d-47f2-88a6-1040368100d7" id="GKofz3JhU3pp"></iframe></div>

 Exploring the existing Knowledge Map
 ====================================